solislemuslab/snaq-tutorial/lecture-notes/set-up.md

 Information ssh-ing to the Crop Diversity HPC cluster can be found [here](https://help.cropdiversity.ac.uk/ssh.html).

-Basically, you have to use your username and passwork (or pass key):
+Basically, you have to use your username and password (or pass key):

 ```
 ssh USERNAME@gruffalo.cropdiversity.co.uk